Ashwin87/aws-s3-twilio-notification/README.md

 # aws-s3-twilio-notification

-Download this project
+Download this project.

-Run npm install to download the required modules
+Run npm install to download the required modules.

 Install Serverless.